chegecjay-rgb/btc-coop-solvency/README.md

 ### Rail One: protocol-controlled escrowed wrapped BTC

-Rail One is the stronger current execution rail.
 Collateral is deposited into protocol-controlled escrow, so Luna can liquidate, settle, and close positions through smart-contract accounting.

 ### Rail Two: enforceable native BTC